Solar - Passive

 Beginning January 1, 2003, Nevada's renewable energy producers can earn PECs, which can then be sold to utilities that are required to meet Nevada's portfolio standard.
 One PEC represents one kilowatt-hour (kWh) of electricity generated, with the exception of the multipliers described below.

-Each kWh generated by a photovoltaic (PV) system installed on the premises of a retail customer will be credited with 2.4 PECs.
-This multiplier will end for new solar systems installed after December 31, 2015, but will continue for existing net metered solar PV systems.
+Each kWh generated by a photovoltaic (PV) system installed on the premises of a retail customer on or before December 31, 2015 will be credited with 2.4 PECs.
+This multiplier will end for new solar systems installed after that date, but will continue for existing net metered solar PV systems.
 Customer-maintained distributed renewable energy systems receive a 0.05 adder for each kilowatt-hour generated.
 For example, a distributed PV system that is also customer-maintained would be credited 2.45 for each kilowatt-hour generated.
 Energy efficiency resources receive a multiplier of 1.05, and a multiplier of 2.0 if they save electricity during periods of peak utility load.
 Solar thermal energy systems are credited with 1 kilowatt-hour of electricity for each 3,412 British thermal units of heat generated.
 Finally, each kilowatt-hour of electricity generated by eligible waste tire facilities is credited at 0.7.